Two Republicans block Trump's Ex-Im Bank nominee Scott Garrett

 Sen. Richard Shelby, R-Ala., voted for Garrett.
 Airbus built its first American plant in Alabama.

-But Scott voted against Garrett.
-Boeing employs 6,800 people in South Carolina.
+But Scott voted against Garrett, even though Boeing employs 6,800 people in South Carolina.

-Garrett’s failure to pass committee makes him the 14th of Trump’s nominees to not make it through the Senate, according to an NBC News count.
+Garrett’s failure to pass committee makes him the 14th Trump nominee to not make it through the Senate, according to an NBC News count.